About half a million people live in Arusha. Most of them belong to the Waarusha, Wameru and Maasai

 ethnicity.
 Although the town is smaller than Dar es Salaam, you have access to almost everything you need, like ATMs that support visa mostly, nightlife and restaurants with a variety of cuisines

-swimming pool, walk around in town, visit other local markets to enjoy fresh fruits and vegetables (and with a couple of Swahili words, bargain for them!
-A must in Tanzania!).
+swimming pool, walk around town, visit other local markets to enjoy fresh fruits and vegetables (and with a couple of Swahili words, bargain for them - a must in Tanzania!).
 If you happen to

 discover to the fullest all the wonders that Arusha offers, you can take a bus to Moshi and continue from there.
 Moshi and Arusha are surrounded by a lot of nature, so you can do trips to